 When we found out my child had a dairy allergy, it was devastating for many reasons.
 Aside from the fact that a large majority of packaged and restaurant foods are made with some sort of dairy, there were also cultural factors that made his dairy allergy feel even more tragic.
-My family is from Quebec, Canada where many artisanal cheeses are produced and consumed.
+My inlaws are from Quebec, Canada where many artisanal cheeses are produced and consumed.
 I’m embarassed to admit it now, but the fact that my child would never be able to enjoy poutine from a snack bar is something that I actually shed tears over.
 You might be wondering what poutine is: it’s basically french fries and cheese curds topped with gravy.
 Not at all healthy, but it was part of many happy childhood memories.
 Fast forward 3 years … my child has not outgrown his dairy allergy, but I’m much less dramatic about trivial things and much better at finding dairy alternatives.

 This weekend we finally decided to make poutine at home for my son to taste for the first time.
 Poutine is actually a fairly easy dish to prepare because it only involves 3 ingredients that are layered in a specific order: french fries, cheese, gravy.

 The fries were simple to make.
 We chopped up russet potatoes and fried them in our deep fryer.
 Baked fries are an excellent option if you’re watching your waistline.

 For cheese, we used Daiya mozzarella shreds, which was a great dairy-free alternative to the cheese curds.
 It was not too salty and softened under the hot gravy.